India slams Pak over fresh bid to internationalize Kashmir

 The move by Sharif came against the backdrop of escalating war of words between India and Pakistan in the aftermath of the continuing unrest in the Kashmir Valley that broke out on July 8 after Hizbul commander Burhan Wani was killed by security forces.

-“The Prime Minister urged the special envoys to ensure their efforts for highlighting the Kashmir cause across the so that he can shake the collective conscience of the international community during his address at the UN this September,” Radio Pakistan reported.
+“The Prime Minister urged the special envoys to ensure their efforts for highlighting the Kashmir cause across the world so that he can shake the collective conscience of the international community during his address at the UN this September,” Radio Pakistan reported.

 “We will also make it clear to India that it was India that approached the UN several decades back on Kashmir dispute but now it is not fulfilling its promise,” he added.